Table of Contents

-- 1 Take full Advantage of all these Mindfulness and Meditation Benefits Get “5 Days To Faster Deeper Bliss” NOW!
+- 1 Take full Advantage of all these Mindfulness Benefits NOW!

 Creating a work-life balance can be tough.
-It is challenging to find the delicate balance between a happy boss and happy home life.
+It is challenging to find a delicate balance between a happy boss and a happy home life.

 Work-Life Balance does not mean an even balance.
 Trying to schedule the same number of hours for each of your multiple work and personal projects is usually unrealistic and unrewarding.
 Life is and should be more fun than that.